IamoBin2162/IamoBin2162.github.io/README.md

     end

 # Some special variables

-here, we are going to introduce two special variable: _ and ERR
+here, we are going to introduce two special variables: _ and ERR

-when you get any input from any function in 'io' that gets input, is going to save the result to _
+when you get any input from any function in 'io' that gets input, it is gonna save the result to _

     puts _
     # None
     $x = io.read(">>> ")
+    # giving some inputs...
     puts x == _
     # True